luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-AI_DataGenerator/README.md

 For this purpose we use the **Microsoft.Extensions.AI** library and function **CompleteAsync**.
 See the the file **GeneratorBase.cs**

-We also can learn the **Embedding and Manual Search**: The class uses an **IEmbeddingGenerator (for text embedding)** to facilitate information retrieval from product manuals
+We also can learn the **Embedding and Manual Search**: The class uses an **IEmbeddingGenerator (for text embedding)** to facilitate information retrieval from product manuals.
 This is used in the assistant's responses to help resolve customer queries

 The **SearchUserManualAsync** function **searches product manuals** for relevant information using text embeddings and returns the most similar text snippets